PaulTR/AndroidDemoProjects/README.md

 Gallery: Displays a grid of thumbnails that can be clicked to show a larger version of an image.
 Also allows the larger detailed version of the image to be swiped in order to show additional images in the gallery.

 GeoFencing: Demo of creating a geofence and posting a notification whenever a user enters or exits the area.

+Google Fit Sensors API: Example of using Google Play Services to access Google Fit sensor data and keep track of the user's step count.

 Google Maps: (Older, left for an article) Basic implementation of the Google Maps fragment that allows the user to place markers and display street addresses.